peterlacko/gooddata-ui/docs/glossary.md

 **measure** is aggregation of facts or counts of distinct attribute values, which are represented as numbers in reports.
 Measures represent what is being measured in a report; for example, sum of sales or average salary.

-## S
+## P

-**stacked bar chart** is a chart that enables the display of the composite categories that make up each bar.
-These charts may be useful for simplifying the display of a busy bar chart.
-See [Stacked Bar Chart](https://help.gooddata.com/display/doc/Stacked+Bar+Chart).
+**project ID** is a unique 32-character identifier of your project within the GoodData platform.
+To get your project ID, see [Find the Project ID](https://help.gooddata.com/display/doc/Find+the+Project+ID).

 ## R

+**resource identifier** is a reference to a project resource (for example, attribute, measure, displayForm, visualization, filter, and so on).
+The ideentifier of a resource is consistent across your domain regardless of the GoodData project it lives in.

 **resultSpec** is an object that defines the structure of data inside an AFM \(see**AFM**\) based on your preferences.
 For example, you can define a custom sorting of data.
 See [Result Specification \(resultSpec\)](result_specification.md).

+## S

+**stacked bar chart** is a chart that enables the display of the composite categories that make up each bar.
+These charts may be useful for simplifying the display of a busy bar chart.
+See [Stacked Bar Chart](https://help.gooddata.com/display/doc/Stacked+Bar+Chart+in+Report+Editor).

 ## V

 **visualization** is a view into a specific part of your data defined by AFM, ResultSpec, and a configuration object, usually in a form of a table or graph \(see **AFM** and **resultSpec**\).

 **visualization component** is a component of GoodData.UI that renders a table or graph displaying data defined by a combination of AFM, ResultSpec \(see **AFM** and **resultSpec**\), and a configuration object.

+**visualization type** is a predefined visual representation of a visualization (for example, area chart, table, pie chart, treemap, and so on).